-At this point, you may be thinking What type of school has classrooms in the hallway?!
-In short, they don’t.
-What is a teacher to do when they see potential in a student, but he is too distracting to others?
-Most teachers would send them to the office or ultimately an alternative school.
+At this point, you may be thinking what type of school has classrooms in the hallway?!
+In short, they don't.
+What is a teacher to do when they see potential in a student but he is too distracting to others?
+Most teachers would send the student to the office or push for he/she attend an alternative school.
 This teacher was different.
 She was one of the hopeful ones.

 Meet me, Mr. Potential.